vitamin33/threads-agent/.dev-system/README.md

 - ✅ **CI integrated** with proper scoping
 - ✅ **Extraction ready** for standalone product

-Your AI agent development factory is ready for professional use! 🚀
+Your AI agent development factory is ready for professional use! 🚀# CI verification fix applied